 The financial objectives of the sector are: (i) fully recover utility wide operation and maintenance (O&M) costs; (ii) recover utility wide debt service; (iii) maintain a utility wide debt service ratio of at least 1.2; (iv) gradually recover an increasing proportion of annual depreciation expense of the utility wide fixed assets; and (v) maintain its accounts receivable at less than 90 days of annual sales.
-To meet the agreed upon financial objectives of the sector, the projected utility wide tariffs shall be increased at a minimum of 200.2% every three years to keep pace with inflation.
+To meet the agreed upon financial objectives of the sector, the projected utility wide tariffs shall be increased at a minimum of 0.2% every three years to keep pace with inflation.
 The domestic tariff is a rising 3-block structure to ensure affordability by the low-income group (LIG).

 The percentages of monthly household income spent on water, inclusive of the monthly meter rental and turnover tax, by the average household and LIG are below 5% in 2014 and 2018.
 However, the Water Law states that the expenditure on water should not exceed 3% of household income, the projected water tariffs are considered affordable.
-Based on generally accepted principle that the expenditure on water should not exceed 5% of household income, the projected water tariffs are considered affordable.